BoDS-Group/admin-frontend/README.md

 npm start
 ```

-## Project Structure (Not Updated)
+## Project Structure

 The project structure is as follows:

 ```
-store-frontend/
+admin-frontend/
 ├── components/
+│   ├── AxiosInstance.js
+│   ├── Layout.js
+│   ├── LoginForm.js
+│   ├── Logo.js
 │   ├── Nav.js
+│   ├── ProductForm.js
+│   ├── Spinner.js
-│   ├── Header.js
+│   ├── StoreForm.js
-│   └── Footer.js
+│   └── UserContext.js
 ├── pages/
+│   ├── api/
+│   │   ├── auth/
+│   │   │   ├── google.js
+│   │   │   └── google/callback.js
+│   ├── products/
+│   │   ├── delete/[...id].js
+│   │   ├── edit/[...id].js
+│   │   └── new.js
+│   ├── stores/
+│   │   ├── delete/[...id].js
+│   ├── add-store.js
 │   ├── index.js
-│   ├── products/
-│   │   ├── index.js
-│   │   ├── new.js
-│   │   └── edit/[id].js
-│   ├── categories.js
 │   ├── orders.js
+│   └── _app.js
-│   └── settings.js
+│   └── _document.js
 ├── public/
-│   ├── images/
-│   └── styles/
 ├── styles/
 │   ├── globals.css
 │   └── Home.module.css
+├── utils/
+│   └── api.js
+├── .env copy
+├── .eslintrc.json
+├── .gitignore
-├── .next/
+├── jsconfig.json
-├── .history/
+├── next.config.js
 ├── package.json
+├── postcss.config.js
-├── package-lock.json
+├── tailwind.config.js
 └── README.md
 ```

-## Components (Not Updated)
+## Components

+#### AxiosInstance.js
+This component sets up an Axios instance with a base URL and default headers.
+It also includes an interceptor to add the authorization token to each request.

+#### Layout.js
+This component provides the layout for the application, including the navigation bar and user authentication handling.

+#### LoginForm.js
+This component renders the login form and handles user authentication.

+#### Logo.js
+This component renders the application logo.

-### Nav.js
+#### Nav.js

-The `Nav` component is responsible for rendering the navigation bar.
-It includes links to various pages such as orders and settings.
+This component renders the navigation bar with links to various pages.

+#### ProductForm.js
+This component renders the form for adding and editing products.

+#### Spinner.js
+This component renders a loading spinner.

+#### StoreForm.js
+This component renders the form for adding a new store.

+#### UserContext.js
+This component provides a context for managing user state across the application.

 ## Pages

-### index.js
+#### index.js
 The main landing page of the application.

-### products.js
+It displays a welcome message to the logged-in user.

+#### add-store.js
+This page renders the form for adding a new store.

+#### orders.js
-- `index.js`: Displays a list of products.
+This page displays a list of orders.

-### products/
+#### products/new.js

-- `new.js`: Form to add a new product.
+Form to add a new product.

+#### products/edit/[...id].js
-- `edit/[id].js`: Form to edit an existing product.
+Form to edit an existing product.

-### categories.js

-Displays a list of categories.
+#### products/delete/[...id].js
+Page to confirm the deletion of a product.

+#### stores/delete/[...id].js
+Page to confirm the deletion of a store.

+#### api/auth/google.js
+API route to initiate Google OAuth authentication.
+(Currently not in use)

+#### api/auth/google/callback.js
+API route to handle the callback from Google OAuth authentication.
+(Currently not in use)

+#### _app.js
+This file customizes the default App component to include the UserProvider for managing user state.

+#### _document.js
+This file customizes the default Document component to include additional HTML and body tags.

+## API Integration

-### orders.js
+### Fetching Data

-Displays a list of orders.
+The application uses Axios to fetch data from the backend API.
+The `AxiosInstance.js` component sets up the Axios instance with a base URL and default headers.

-### settings.js
+### API Functions

-Displays the settings page.
+The `utils/api.js` file contains functions for making API requests:

+- `fetchStores()`: Fetches all stores.
+- `fetchStoreById(id)`: Fetches a store by its ID.
+- `deleteStoreById(id)`: Deletes a store by its ID.
+- `fetchProducts()`: Fetches all products.
+- `fetchProductById(id)`: Fetches a product by its ID.
+- `deleteProductById(id)`: Deletes a product by its ID.
+- `fetchCategories()`: Fetches all categories.
+- `updateCategoryById(id, data)`: Updates a category by its ID.
+- `deleteCategoryById(id)`: Deletes a category by its ID.
+- `insertCategory(data)`: Inserts a new category.
+- `fetchCities()`: Fetches all cities.